The Haunted Mansion (2003 film)

 The Haunted Mansion is a 2003 American supernatural horror comedy film directed by Rob Minkoff and written by David Berenbaum.
 Loosely based on the Disneyland attraction of the same name, the film stars Eddie Murphy as a realtor who, along with his family, becomes trapped in the titular building.
 Terence Stamp, Wallace Shawn, Marsha Thomason and Jennifer Tilly appear in supporting roles.

 The film was released in the United States on November 26, 2003, by Buena Vista Pictures Distribution.
 The film received negative reviews from critics but performed well at the box office, grossing $182.3 million worldwide against a $90 million budget.
 Despite its initial reviews, the film has developed a cult following over the years.
-A reboot directed by Justin Simien was released in 2023.
+Another film adaptation directed by Justin Simien was released in 2023.

 Plot

 Successful realtors Jim and Sara Evers live in Louisiana with their young children, Megan and Michael, but Jim's workaholic ways begin to alienate him from his family.
 After missing his and Sara's wedding anniversary to pursue a lead, Jim tries to make amends by planning a vacation to the nearby lake.
 Sara is subsequently contacted by the residents of Gracey Manor about negotiating a sale.
-Eager to make the deal, Jim has the family stop at the mansion on their way to the lake, where they meet the owner, Edward Gracey, and his servants; butler Ramsley, maid Emma, and footman Ezra.
+Eager to make the deal, Jim has the family stop at the mansion on their way to the lake, where they meet the owner, Edward Gracey, and his servants; butler Ramsley, maid Emma and footman Ezra.

 When a thunderstorm floods the nearby river, Gracey lets the family stay at the mansion for the night.
 Ramsley takes Jim to its library to discuss the deal with Gracey, but he becomes trapped in a secret passage.
 Gracey gives Sara a tour of the mansion, discussing his past and the death of his "grandfather" after the supposed suicide of his lover, Elizabeth Henshaw.
 The Evers children follow a spectral orb to the mansion's attic and find a painting of a woman resembling Sara.
 Emma and Ezra soon appear and identify the woman as the late Elizabeth.

 Meanwhile, Jim meets Madame Leota, the ghost of a gypsy whose head is encased in her crystal ball.
 He runs into Emma, Ezra, and his children and returns to Leota for answers about Elizabeth's likeness to Sara.
 It is revealed that the mansion's inhabitants are ghosts, cursed a century ago by Elizabeth and Gracey's untimely deaths, that can only enter the afterlife when the couple is reunited; Sara is believed to be Elizabeth's reincarnation, though Leota cautions that things are not as they seem.
 She sends the Evers to the mansion's cemetery to find a key that will reveal the truth about Elizabeth's death.
 In a crypt beneath a mausoleum, Jim and Megan find the key, but inadvertently disturb its undead occupants.
 The duo narrowly escape with help from Michael, who overcomes his arachnophobia when they are locked in.